 - provide unbiased council

 - fill the vacuum of loneliness that surrounds leaders

-Vistage taught me how to curate and select members in order to form a cohesive group of business leaders that give and get equally from the group.
-I was taught multiple methodologies to effectively process issues.
-Vistage taught me to run a meeting that provided maximum benefit to all our members.
+Vistage taught me how to curate and select members to form a cohesive group of business leaders that give and get equally from the group.
+I was taught multiple methodologies to process issues effectively.
+Vistage taught me to run a meeting that maximized benefit to all our members.
 That was the value of Vistage.